 Blot any spills immediately with a clean cloth.
 Leather is porous and a stain, once it sets, can be challenging to remove.
 If you find that you have a stain that is difficult to clean, blot it with distilled water on a lightly damp cloth.
 Always pre-test an inconspicuous area before proceeding—if a cleaning product is going to darken your leather, you don’t want to find that out after starting in the middle of a cushion.
 Allow the leather to dry naturally – no hairdryers, please!

 If distilled water does not work, then you may want to try a cleaning product designed for leather upholstery.
-We love the LeatherMagic™ products—get them directly through The Stated Home.
+We love the LeatherMagic™ products.
 If you use a cleaner that is not made specifically for leather upholstery, it may contain solvents or other chemicals that can cause damage.
 And please don’t use the harsh products meant for cleaning horse equipment, like saddle soap.
 Even something like baby wipes or other alkaline cleaners can seriously damage your leather.
 We don’t sell napped leathers, but if you have suede or nubuck pieces from somewhere else, know that they also have their own unique cleaning products and process.

 Leather may occasionally need to be conditioned.
 Just as with cleaning, use a product specifically designed for this purpose and always pre-test an inconspicuous area before proceeding.
 Do not use furniture polish, wax, oil (such as mink oil), or any product containing silicone, as they can cause damage and make the surface sticky.